MIM-23 Hawk: Basic Hawk: MIM-23A

 The original missile used with the system.
 The 54 kg warhead produces approximately 4,000 8 g fragments that move at approximately 2000 m/s in an 18 degree arc.

 I-Hawk: MIM-23B

 The MIM-23B has a larger 74 kg blast-fragmentation warhead, a smaller and improved guidance package, and a new M112 rocket motor.
 The new warhead produces approximately 14,000 2 g fragments that cover a much larger 70 degree arc.
-The missiles M112 rocket motor has a boost phase of 5 seconds and a sustain phase of 21 seconds.
+The missile's M112 rocket motor has a boost phase of 5 seconds and a sustain phase of 21 seconds.

 The motor's total weight is 395 kg including 295 kg of propellant.
 This new motor improves the engagement envelope to 1.5 to 40 km in range at high altitude, and 2.5 to 20 km at low altitude.
 The minimum engagement altitude is 60 m.
 The missile was operational in 1971.
 All US units had converted to this standard by 1978.